-It is our commitment to your family to design and remodel your home in a way that respects the environment through improved energy and water efficiency, building with sustainable materials and reducing maintenance concerns and is in line with your shade of green.
+It is our commitment to your family to design and remodel your home in a way that respects the environment through improved energy and water efficiency, building with sustainable materials and reducing maintenance concerns.
+With Daniels Design and Remodeling, you can rest assured that your remodeling project is in line with your shade of green.

 Energy Efficient HVAC and Appliances

-New insulation technologies, such as spray-in cellulose insulation, is made from 80 percent post-consumer recycled newspaper, will effectively seal homes from harsh heat and cold.
-Examining the existing structure and performing various energy audits can pinpoint heating and cooling loss.
-We can help you choose the right combination of insulation and energy-saving HVAC, appliances and lighting to reduce energy costs.
+New insulation technologies, such as spray-in cellulose insulation, is made from 80 percent post-consumer, recycled newspaper and will effectively seal homes from harsh heat and cold.
+Examining the existing structure and performing various energy audits can pinpoint heating and cooling losses.
+We can help you choose the right combination of insulation and an energy-saving HVAC system, appliances and lighting to reduce your energy costs.

 Reducing Water Consumption

-Selecting the right fixtures and appliances, such as water-conserving washers, dryers and dishwashers, and installing low-flush toilets and shower heads can reduce the amount of water needed and help trim water bills.
-Did you know that, approximately 8,000 gallons of water per household each year are lost while waiting for hot water to come from the tap?
+Selecting the right fixtures and appliances, such as water-conserving washers, dryers and dishwashers, and installing low-flush toilets and shower heads, can reduce the amount of water needed and help trim your water bills.
+Did you know that approximately 8,000 gallons of water per household each year are lost while waiting for hot water to come from the tap?
 Positioning a home’s water heater as close as possible to the points of use for hot water will help conserve this valuable resource.